eXperiBot Documentation

 Editor Components

-Here you can leave the editor and return to the project list.
+Here you can leave the editor and return to the project list of your current workspace.

-Use this button to rename, export, share or delete your project.
+Use this button to export or share your project.
 The project name and the workspace in which the project is located are displayed to the left of it.

 This button takes you to the eXperiBot documentation that you are currently reading.